practicalcomputerscience/MicrobenchmarkGPHLlanguages/README.md

-2025-07-16: starting this heavy work in progress
+2025-07-16: starting this work in progress

 To-do:
 - fix TBD's